-The octopuses on exhibit at the Visitor Center are there due to the generous donations from local crabbers, fishermen, divers and others who inadvertently catch these curious animals when they climb into their traps or nets in search of food.
+The octopuses on exhibit at the Visitor Center are generously donated by local crabbers, fishermen, divers and others who inadvertently catch these curious animals when they climb into their traps or nets in search of food.
 We are grateful to the many local fishermen who have donated octopuses over the years so we may share them with the public in our main exhibit.

 Octopus Update